sebastiandedeyne/recipes.sebastiandedeyne.com/recipes/boursin-oven-dish.md

 - Potatoes

-Slice the potatoes into 1/4" discs.
+Slice the potatoes into 1/4 inch discs.
 Cook them until they're almost-soft.

-- 300g chicken breast
+- 300 g chicken breast

 Dice into small cubes and sauté in a frying pan.
 Set aside.